 Auditory

-Humans are also quite dependent on their auditory sense, facilitated by a single pair of vaguely dish-like fleshy protrusions, one on each side of their head.
+Humans are also quite dependent on their auditory sense, facilitated by a pair of vaguely dish-like fleshy protrusions, one on each side of their head.

 Olfactory